 Co-author: Cory Klippsten

-- Price changes are always a function of both supply and demand changes, and Bitcoin’s supply changes are fully predictable.
+Price changes are always a function of supply and demand changes, and Bitcoin’s supply changes are fully predictable.

-- Nevertheless, we have seen trough-to-peak cycles in price across Bitcoin’s supply halvings that suggest they do affect price.
+Nevertheless, we have seen trough-to-peak cycles in price across Bitcoin’s supply halvings that suggest they do affect the price.

-- The trend suggests that that future halvings will lead to smaller price increases in subsequent periods.
-Ultimately, this will lead to little impact from halvings and instead result in demand growth overwhelming supply shocks as the primary driver of Bitcoin’s price going forward.
+The trend suggests that future halvings will lead to smaller price increases in subsequent periods.
+Ultimately, this will lead to little impact from halvings and instead result in demand growth and overwhelming supply shocks as the primary driver of Bitcoin’s price going forward.